In this article:

 If any of the signs and symptoms mentioned previously are present and you are unsure about your child’s well-being, it is recommended to seek medical advice.

 General complications from a fever depend on the underlying etiology.
 A fever can be a result of a self-resolving viral illness or something more complicated such as meningitis.
-It is vital to keep an eye out for red flags, such as the ones mentioned above, and seek medical attention when necessary.
+Although home remedies can help in reducing fever in children, it is vital to keep an eye out for red flags, such as the ones mentioned above, and seek medical attention when necessary.